datacommonsorg/docsite/datasets/Biomedical.md

 #### [ChEMBL](https://www.ebi.ac.uk/chembl/)
 "ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs."
 It includes information on drugs at all stages of drug discovery.

 This data is made available by [EMBL-EPI Terms of Use](https://www.ebi.ac.uk/about/terms-of-use/).
-This data was formatted for Data Commons in part through a collaboration with Dr. Sergio Baranzini’s group at UCSF.

 ### [Genotype-Tissue Expression (GTEx)](https://www.gtexportal.org/home/)